syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-JSON-Conversion.md

 	Dim worksheet As IWorksheet = workbook.Worksheets(0)

 	'Custom range
-	IRange range = worksheet.Range("A1:D5")
+	Dim range As IRange = worksheet.Range("A2:A5")

-	'Saves the range to a JSON file with schema workbook.SaveAsJson("Excel-To-JSON-with-schema.json", range, true)
+	'Saves the range to a JSON file without schema workbook.SaveAsJson("Excel-To-JSON-without-schema.json", range, false)

-	'Saves the range to a JSON file without schema workbook.SaveAsJson("Excel-To-JSON-without-schema.json", range, false) End Using
+	'Saves the range to a JSON filestream without schema Dim stream As FileStream = new FileStream("Excel-To-JSON-filestream-without-schema.json", FileMode.Create) workbook.SaveAsJson("Excel-To-JSON-without-schema.json", range, false) End Using
 {% endhighlight %}